wish2023/tp/docs/DeveloperGuide.md

    1. Test case: `exit`<br>
       Expected: A farewell message by ATHENA will be shown.

-### Adding a task
+#### Adding a task

-* Add a task to the list.
+Adding a task to the list.

 1. Test case: `add n/Assignment1 t/1100 D/16-09-2020 d/2 r/Today i/high a/Refer to lecture notes`<br>
    Expected: First task is added to the list.
 Details of the added task is shown.

 2. Test case: `add t/1100 D/16-09-2020`<br>
    Expected: No task is added.
 Error details is shown.

-### Deleting a task
+#### Deleting a task

-* Deleting a task while all tasks are shown.
+Deleting a task while all tasks are shown.

 1. Prerequisites: List all tasks using the `list` command.

 2. Test case: `delete 1`<br>
    Expected: Task with index 1 is deleted from the list.
 Details of the deleted task is shown.

 3. Test case: `delete -1`<br>
    Expected: No task is deleted.
 Error details is shown.

 4. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
    Expected: Similar to previous.

-### Marking a task as done
+#### Marking a task as done

-* Marking a task as done while all tasks are shown.
+Marking a task as done while all tasks are shown.

 1. Prerequisites: List all tasks using the `list` command.

 2. Test case: `done 1`<br>
    Expected: Task with index 1 is marked as done in the list.
 Details of the task is shown.

 3. Test case: `done -1`<br>
    Expected: No task is marked as done.
 Error details is shown.

 4. Other incorrect delete commands to try: `done`, `done x` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Viewing the full details of a task
+#### Viewing the full details of a task

-* Viewing a task details while all tasks are shown.
+Viewing a task details while all tasks are shown.

 1. Prerequisites: List all tasks using the `list` command.

 2. Test case: `view 1`<br>
    Expected: Details of the task with index 1 in the list is shown.

 3. Test case: `view -1`<br>
    Expected: No task details is shown.
 Error details is shown.

 4. Other incorrect delete commands to try: `view`, `view x` (where x is larger than the list size)<br>
    Expected: Similar to previous.

-### Editing a task
+#### Editing a task

-* Editing a task details while all tasks are shown.
+Editing a task details while all tasks are shown.

 1. Prerequisites: List all tasks using the `list` command.

 2. Test case: `edit 1 n/new name`<br>
    Expected: Name of the task with index 1 in the list will be changed to `new name`.

 3. Test case: `edit -1`<br>
    Expected: No task will be edited.
 Error details is shown.

 4. Other incorrect delete commands to try: `edit`, `edit x` (where x is larger than the list size)<br>
    Expected: Similar to previous.

-### Listing all tasks
+#### Listing all tasks

-* Listing all the tasks with or without filters.
+Listing all the tasks with or without filters.

 1. Test case: `list`<br>
    Expected: All the tasks will be listed.

 2. Test case: `list i/HIGH f/TODAY`<br>
    Expected: All the tasks today with high importance will be shown.

-### Help
+#### Help

-* Guide on the use of ATHENA.
+Guide on the use of ATHENA.

 1. Test case: `help`<br>
    Expected: A guide on how to use ATHENA will be shown.

+#### Data storage

+Storage of user data (e.g. tasks).

+1. Dealing with corrupted data files

+   1. Open data.csv located next to Athena.jar.

+   2. Test case (If the file is not empty): Add `,aaaa` at the end of the first line.

+      Expected: The task on that line is corrupted.
+When you launch Athena again, it will fail to start, while providing an error message to the user.

+   3. Test case (If the file is not empty): Remove a comma (`,`) from the file.

+      Expected: The task on that line is corrupted.
+When you launch Athena again, it will fail to start, while providing an error message to the user.

+   4. Test case: Add `aaaaa` at the end of the file.

+      Expected: An invalid task is added.
+When you launch Athena again, it will fail to start, while providing an error message to the user.